ScriptersCF/Game_Jam_Info/README.md

         - If you are unsure whether your plugin can be used, be sure to ask

 ## Preparation
 First, you need to decide whether you want to participate as a solo developer or with a team of developers.
-If you want to find a team and potentially make new friends during the process, you can use the `#game-jam-chat` channel to discuss what you are looking for.
-Once you have decided who you will work with, you **must** DM the event host with a team name (if applicable) and the Discord usernames of all participants.
+If you want to find a team and potentially make new friends during the process, you can use the `#gamejam-chat` channel to discuss what you are looking for.
+Once you have decided who you will work with, you **must** fill in the entry form mentioned in the announcement.

 Once registered, you might find it useful to get to know your team, and discuss the times that you will be available during the event.
 If you are interested in streaming the development of your game, you can DM the event host for your stream to be featured in our `#game-jam-streamers` channel.